 - Talk to a motorcycle accident lawyer before you speak to the insurance agent or anyone else about the crash.

 Driver’s error is often a factor in motorcycle accidents.
 A dedicated personal injury attorney with Hach & Rose, LLP can help you seek compensation for your injuries after a crash that wasn’t your fault.
-Call (212) 779-0057 today for a free consultation.
+Call (212) 779-0057 today for a consultation.